 We provide lessons for the beginner through advanced rider focusing on the importance of a classically correct seat.
 Whether you ride English or Western, we will help you communicate clearly with your horse for balanced movement.

-For those starting out in horse riding, you or your child will receive a personalized lesson that includes instruction on horse care, grooming, haltering and leading a horse, tacking up, and the biomechanics of riding.
+For those starting out in horse riding, you or your child will receive a personalized lesson that includes instruction on horse care, grooming, haltering, safe leading, tacking up, and the bio-mechanics of riding.
 Under saddle you will learn how to balance upon your horse and communicate with your horse through your seat and legs, as well as your hands.

 Exercises for balance will occur on a lunge line until you feel you are ready to perform them independently.
 No two students advance at the same rate, and we will work at your comfort level.
 For those that bring their horses to lessons, we will also work on desensitizing your horse to a variety of conditions while under saddle.

-Lessons are available in all-around horsemanship, HUS, dressage, western dressage, and hunt/jump to 3'.
+Lessons are available in all-around horsemanship, western patterns, HUS, dressage, western dressage, and hunt/jump to 3'.

 One Hour Private Lesson ~ $40